Autumn Colours of the Cotswolds

 - Fridge for medication can be supplied

 You can check in to your room from 2.30pm onwards.
 All guests are invited to join us for afternoon tea at 4pm – we’ll introduce your leader and welcome you to your holiday.
+Before dinner your Garden Tour leader will give you a brief introduction to this wonderful holiday programme.

 In the evenings there will be a mixed programme of activities.
 On some evenings there will be a dedicated activity based around your holiday's theme; on others, you can join in with the general social activities taking place in the Country House or relax in the bar with new-found friends.